2-4-6-8 Motorway and triad inversions

 Free pdf of Triad inversions on the top 3 strings here: Triads

 Triads are useful for a few reasons – firstly each of the different inversions sound slightly different.
-Secondly, we can play the triads in positions all over the neck and thirdly playing triads close together allows for voice leading – that is when we change chords common tones remain the same and the other notes move as short a distance as possible, which gives a sort of internal melody to the chord changes.
+Secondly, we can play the triads in positions all over the neck and thirdly playing triads close together allows for voice leading – that is when we change chords, the common tones (notes common to both chords) remain the same and the other notes move as short a distance as possible, which gives a sort of internal melody to the chord changes.

 In 2-4-6-8 Motorway, the inversions allow us to make use of a high E string drone if we wish.